BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/makingTensors/instructions.md

 ```

-Add this code inside of the setup() function...
+Put this code inside of the setup() function...

 ```
   let moreGreenFilter = tf.tensor([0.7, 1.5, 0.9]); // Example photo filter

   console.log("Question 4.
 The moreGreenFilter tensor is an order ??? tensor"); // TODO fill in the blank

   let brighterFilter = tf.tensor([2]); // Example photo filter

   console.log("Question 5.
 The brighterFilter tensor is an order ??? tensor"); // TODO fill in the blank

   // let maximumBlueFilter = ??? // TODO
   // maximumBlueFilter.print();